jon1123/blog/content/posts/Cyber-Range-Part-1.md

 Change your IP to use that as the last octet as your VM's ID.
 I am thinking it is best for this to be on its own sub-net to avoid issues with other devices, but it will remove your ability to monitor your home network traffic if that is part of your goal as is mine.
 Also, I will most likely not use this VM's long term.
 I will use my Study VM on my main system for my attacks.
 ### Our Defensive
 #### Kali Purple
-[Kali Purple](https://www.kali.org/get-kali/#kali-installer-images)keep scrolling it is below Kali.
+[Kali Purple](https://www.kali.org/get-kali/#kali-installer-images) keep scrolling it is below Kali.
 I used the Recommended one.
 The installation is the same with the changes mentioned below.
 - Name it "purple" select the correct ISO.
 - During install select all the defensive tools.